Azure/DevOps-Self-Hosted/docs/wiki/Staging.md

 1. In the pipeline's `variable.yml` file, reduce all environment-replicated variables (for example `subscription_sbx` & `subscription_dev`) to a single variable and remove it's environment reference (for example `subscription`)

-1. Rename any parameter file from for example `sbx.parameters.bicep` to `parameters.bicep`
+1. Rename any parameter file from for example `sbx.bicep` to `.bicep`